Onur Avatar

 • Let event B be rolling a 4 on the die.

-Since flipping the coin has no impact on the die roll and vice versa, A and B are independent.
+Since flipping the coin has no impact on the die roll and vice versa, A and B are independent The probability of both A and B occurring is:

 $$ P(A \cap B) = P(A) \cdot P(B) = \frac{1}{2} \cdot \frac{1}{6} = \frac{1}{12} $$